 With the impending launch of the new Toyota Supra (2018 Toyota Supra) we thought it would be a good idea to do a buyer’s guide for arguably the most famous Supra, the Mk4.
 The new Supra looks to be a real winner, but it was the Mk4 that sent the Supra name to the stratosphere.

-For this buyer’s guide we are first going to run through a bit of history and specifications of the car, so if you already know about the history of the Mk4 feel free to skip on ahead.
+For this Toyota Supra buyer’s guide we are first going to run through a bit of history and specifications of the car, so if you already know about the history of the Mk4 feel free to skip on ahead.

-The history & Specs of the Toyota Supra Mk4
+The History & Specs of the Toyota Supra Mk4

 Japan’s motor industry experienced a period of incredible success from the late eighties to the late nineties.
 It was a period of exciting, world beating cars that would go onto become one of the most memorable periods of motoring.
 Toyota’s rivals launched magnificent cars like the FD-series Mazda RX-7, the Nissan GT-R and the Honda NSX.